Blackjack Guide

 Learn how to play blackjack

 After the cards are dealt, the game begins.
 If the dealer has a total of no more than 16, he has to draw more cards and stand if he has 17 or more.
 Hitting means taking more cards to get your total closer to 21 – without going over.
-If card takes you over 21, that’s known as a bust.
-Point to your cards, or wave toward yourself to ask for a hit if you’re in a shoe game; in a facedown game, scratch the table with your cards to get more from the dealer.
+If the card takes you over 21, that’s known as a bust.
+Point to your cards, or wave toward yourself to ask for a hit if you’re in a shoe game; in a face down game, scratch the table with your cards to get more from the dealer.
 If you just ask verbally, you won’t get anything.
 Hand signals are required to provide video documentation for the casino for every move the dealer makes.

 Eventually, when you have all the cards you want, you’ll stand.
 You’ll hope that the total in your hand is higher than everyone else’s.
 If you’re playing a shoe game, put your palm down on your cards to show that you want to stand.
-In a facedown game, just slide your cards beneath your chips to indicate that you’re done taking more cards.
+In a face down game, just slide your cards beneath your chips to indicate that you’re done taking more cards.

 Doubling down means that you’re doubling your initial bet, and you only get one card, no matter what the denomination.
 In this case, some casinos limit doubling to players whose first two cards add up to 10 or 11.
 Take chips equal to your first bet, and put them next to your first bet.
 If you are playing a face down game, turn those first two cards face up.